Cocoa Touch Layer

 For more information about the classes and methods of this framework, see Event Kit UI Framework Reference.

 Game Kit Framework

-Introduced in iOS 3.0, the Game Kit framework (
+The Game Kit framework (

 Aliases, to allow users to create their own online persona.
-Users log in to Game Center and interact with other players anonymously through their alias.
+Users sign in to Game Center and interact with other players anonymously through their alias.
 Players can set status messages as well as mark specific people as their friends.

 Matchmaking, to allow you to create multiplayer games by connecting players who are logged into Game Center.
 Players do not have to be local to each other to join a multiplayer game.

 Achievements, to allow you to record the progress a player has made in your game.